 Dr Susana Banerjee, Gynaecological Cancers (Systemic Therapy and Clinical Trials) Team

-The ATARI trial (ICR-sponsored, Chief Investigator Dr Susana Banerjee, ICR-CTSU) is an international (ENGOT/GCIG/NCRI led), multi-centre proof of concept study in clear cell carcinoma and other rare gynaecological cancers based on preclinical studies from Professor Chris Lord’s team.
-It is the first trial selecting treatment (ATR inhibitor (AZD6738) alone or in combination with the PARP inhibitor, olaparib) based on ARID1A status.
+The ATARI/ENGOTGyn1 trial (ICR-sponsored, Chief Investigator Dr Susana Banerjee, ICR-CTSU) is an international (ENGOT/GCIG/NCRI led), multi-centre proof of concept study in clear cell carcinoma and other rare gynaecological cancers based on preclinical studies from Professor Chris Lord’s team.
+It is the first trial selecting treatment (ATR inhibitor (AZD6738, ceralasertib) alone or in combination with the PARP inhibitor, olaparib) based on ARID1A status.
 Additional arms to open in 2023 assesses the combination of ceralasertib with the PD-L1 inhibitor, durvalumab in prior immunotherapy treated endometrial cancer.
-The translational programme led by Professor Chris Lord and Dr Rachael Natrajan's teams includes the Centre for Molecular Pathology and Royal Marsden Gynaecology Unit Pathology teams.
+The translational programme collaboration involves Professor Chris Lord, Dr Rachael Natrajan's teams, Centre for Molecular Pathology, Centre for Translational Immunotherapy and Royal Marsden Gynaecology Unit Pathology teams.

 The FAIR-O trial (funded by Wellbeing of Women, Royal Marsden sponsored) is the first UK study to assess geriatric assessment and protocol-led interventions in the oncology clinics for women with ovarian cancer over the age of 70.
 This multi-centre study will also look at sarcopenia and biomarkers and is based on the work from Dr Lucy Dumas’ MD (Res) project (ICR fellow MD 2021, primary supervisor Susana Banerjee).